General-Lindor/global.res/README.md

 - Decompose.exe:
     Add new mod, DECODE it & decompose it by implementing the mod inheritance.<br>
     Needs to be done only once per mod ideally.
-- DecomposeWithHashPrint.exe:
-    Like Decompose.exe, but prints out the hashes during the inheritance phase.<br>
-    This is good to calm you down like "don't worry, stuff is happening" if it takes too long.
-    This phase can sometimes be slow and take like ~20 min. if your mod changes very large strings.